Diablo IV: How to Build Lord of Hatred Necromancer – Season 10

 • Use your Basic skill to start resource generation instead of instantly dumping Essence.

-• Spend big on Army of the Dead when elites are grouped or when a dangerous wave needs to be erased.
+• Spend big on Army of the Dead when elites are grouped or a dangerous wave needs to be erased.

 In Infernal Hordes, be selective with Chaos Waves if you are solo.
-The seasonal overhaul makes that mode much more interesting, but it also punishes reckless greed.
-This Necromancer build is strong at stabilizing messy screens, yet it still performs better when you choose fights you can control.
+The seasonal overhaul makes that mode more interesting, but it punishes reckless greed.
+This build is strong at stabilizing messy screens, yet it performs better when you choose fights you can control.
 In groups, let sturdier players initiate and use your summons plus repeated Ultimate bursts to clean up rather than trying to be the frontline.

 How to keep the build alive in high Torment play